amberteets/amberteets/README.md

 <br/>
 -->

-- Experience as a financial services consultant, hedge fund analyst, and teaching assistant
+- Strong consulting experience in transformation engagements for global financial institutions
+- Solid understanding of Mathematics, Finance, and Technology
+- Adept at analytical problem solving and data visualization
+- Effective verbal and written communication skills
+- Proven track record of driving efficiency and delivering tangible results with extreme attention to detail
-- Earned a certificate from Columbia University's Data Analytics Bootcamp
+- Completed Columbia University's Data Analytics Bootcamp
 - Graduated with a B.A., *magna cum laude* from Vanderbilt University in Math, Women's and Gender Studies, and Finance

 ## Connect with Me